 To help you plan your ideal visit to Eureka Springs, we have listed below places and activities either we or our guests have enjoyed.
 We also have trolley passes!

 This is not a complete list of things to do, places to visit or restaurants to enjoy.
 For a more complete list of area attractions and activities, please visit the Eureka Springs Chamber of Commerce and the Eureka Springs Tourist Bureau websites.

 - Blue Spring Heritage Center

-Blue Springs is Richard’s favorite place to perform weddings.
+Blue Springs is an area favorite for weddings.
 And, who would have thought that the calm looking spring puts out 38 million gallons of water a day.
-Besides the spring we like to stroll through the gardens, feed the trout and enjoy all the sights and smells that Blue Springs has to offer.
+Besides the spring, stroll through the gardens, feed the trout and enjoy all the sights and smells that Blue Springs has to offer.

 - Turpentine Creek Wildlife Refuge

 See lions, tigers and bears (oh my!), plus cougars, panthers, monkeys, and many other animals that Turpentine Creek has rescued.
 They have some animals in cages you can see as well as a tour out back where the animals have their own area to roam.
 They post the stories behind each of the animals they have rescued which makes the visit a little more personal.

 - War Eagle Mill Inc

 A short drive to historical War Eagle Mill, a water-powered grist mill on the War Eagle River, where the daily grind is fresh wholegrain cornmeal, flours, mixes and cereals.
 There is a gift shop and the Bean Palace Restaurant.
 If you go to War Eagle Cavern then make sure you also stop here.

 - Thorncrown Chapel